Atnafseged Yilma– A life in journalism

 “Originally hailing from Gondar, they settled in the area during the reign of Menelik II.
 My great-grandfather, Fitawrari Workneh was part of the Ethiopian forces on the southern front led by Ras Desta Damtew, governor of Sidamo, against the invading Italian army in 1935.
 The bold offensive was thwarted at the battle of Genale, which resulted in the massacre of Ethiopians.
 Fitawrari Workneh was captured in February 1937 along with Ras Damtew and other officials and summarily executed after the assassination attempt on Graziani,” he recalls.

 Atnafseged then started schooling under the guidance of a church priest, who routinely beat students, was repelled and did not advance much.
 At the age of 14 or 15-year-old, he moved from Sidamo to Arsi.
-There he joined Ticho Kedamawi Haile Selassie Primary school and studied there until grade 8.
+There he joined Ticho Kedamawi Haile Selassie Primary School and studied there until grade 8.
 He recalls walking 10km to school every day, carrying his school books.
 “When I had to walk to school, I had to be on guard against hyenas who happened to stray at dawn after the pack left in a field which they frequented.
 I once had a close call with such a hyena.
 I managed to escape by climbing on a tree branch.
 The other challenge was the ordeal of walking such a great distance to school.
 I would have some snacks for breakfast and would hit the road with a provision of Kolo, roasted grain in my pocket for lunch.
 I would go down to a nearby stream, drink a handful or two of water from the spring and clean my teeth with a wawate twig,” he recalls.

 While wondering what to do next, he came to learn about a job opportunity at the Ministry of Defence’s Typing and Office Practice School, where he joined and worked there for ten months.
 He took a job as a reporter for Menen, work that instilled in him disciplines of journalism, that he practiced more than twenty years.
-After working as a translator and proof-reader, a typist at the bilingual publication, Menen, he was transferred to the Ye Ethiopia Dimits and Voice of Ethiopia, both dailies in Amharic and English.
+After working as a translator and proofreader, a typist at the bilingual publication, Menen, he was transferred to the Ye Ethiopia Dimits and Voice of Ethiopia, both dailies in Amharic and English.
 “The person responsible for my transfer was the late Ambassador Zewde Reta, the then general director of Menen magazine and Voice of Ethiopia, both operating under the National Patriotic Association.
-The Voice of Ethiopia was founded on the occasion of silver jubilee anniversary of Emperor Haile Selassie’s coronation as weekly and a few years later, it was elevated to a daily with separate Amharic and English editions under the editorship of Ayalew Woldeghiorgis and Yakob Woldemariam respectively,” he says.
+The Voice of Ethiopia was founded on the occasion of the silver jubilee anniversary of Emperor Haile Selassie’s coronation weekly and a few years later, it was elevated to a daily with separate Amharic and English editions under the editorship of Ayalew Woldeghiorgis and Yakob Woldemariam respectively,” he says.

 Atnafseged-interviewing-Professor-Ephrem-Isaac-for-the-Voice-of-Ethiopia